MHuang-Phys2200/Project-2/README.md

     ![alt tag](https://github.com/MHuang-Phys2200/Project-2/blob/master/DensityVsRadius-q2.png)

 The graph shows the density of a white dwarf star with an initial density of 10 as a function of radius.
 As radius increases, density decreases until the density drops below zero.
-At this point the starreaches its maximum radius and the points beyond this are meaningless.
+At this point the star reaches its maximum radius and the points beyond this point are meaningless.

 * **Radius Vs Mass**